Jammy2211/PHY2039_2526/content/offpiste/bug_fixing.md

 to manipulate specific rows of a matrix.

 It is intended to:

     1. Create two matrices, A (3×3) and B (3×2), and prepare an empty 3×2 result matrix.
     2. Add the square of the first row of A to the first row of the result matrix.
     3. Double the values in the second row of the result matrix using a for loop.
-4. Check that the final matrix matches the expected output using an assert statement.

 **Bug**